SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ##### seemingly sui generis

-»⟮A semantic class⟯« contains ⟮＿all lexical units＿⟯ that ⟮share a ＿semantic feature＿⟯.
+»⟮A semantic class⟯« contains ⟮＿all lexical units＿⟯ that ⟮share a ＿semic feature＿⟯.

 ### polysemy